 - $120 annual fee – first year free

-- 2% cash back on gas and transit
+- Earn 2% for every $1 you spend on gas and daily transit purchases

 The cons of having multiple credit cards